ludwig-ai/ludwig-docs/src/docs/user_guide.md

 For instance, for a categorical feature with 3 possible values, the HDF5 file will contain integers from 0 to 3 (with 0 being a `<UNK>` category), while the JSON file will contain a `idx2str` list containing all tokens (`[<UNK>, label_1, label_2, label_3]`), a `str2idx` dictionary (`{"<UNK>": 0, "label_1": 1, "label_2": 2, "label_3": 3}`) and a `str2freq` dictionary (`{"<UNK>": 0, "label_1": 93, "label_2": 55, "label_3": 24}`).

-The reason to have those  intermediate files is two-fold: on one hand, if you are going to train your model again Ludwig will try to load them instead of recomputing all tensors, which saves a consistent amount of time, and on the other hand when you want to use your model to predict, data has to be mapped to tensors in exactly the same way it was mapped during training, so you'll be required to load the JSON metadata file in the `predict` command.
+The reason to have those  intermediate files is two-fold: on one hand, if you are going to train your model again Ludwig will try to load them instead of recomputing all tensors, which saves a considerable amount of time, and on the other hand when you want to use your model to predict, data has to be mapped to tensors in exactly the same way it was mapped during training, so you'll be required to load the JSON metadata file in the `predict` command.
-The way this works is: the first time you provide a UTF-8 encoded CSV (`--data_csv`), the HDF5 and JSON files are created, from the second time on Ludwig will load them instead of the CSV even if you specify the CSV (it looks in the same directory for files names in the same way but with a different extension), finally you can directly specify the HDF5 and JSON files (`--data_hdf5` and `--train_set_metadata_json`).
+The way this works is: the first time you provide a UTF-8 encoded DATASET (`--dataset`), the HDF5 and JSON files are created, from the second time on Ludwig will load them instead of the DATASET even if you specify the DATASET (it looks in the same directory for files names in the same way but with a different extension), finally you can directly specify the HDF5 and JSON files.

-As the mapping from raw data to tensors depends on the type of feature that you specify in your model definition, if you change type (for instance from `sequential` to `text`) you also have to redo the preprocessing, which is achieved by deleting the HDF5 and JSON files.
+As the mapping from raw data to tensors depends on the type of feature that you specify in your model definition, if you change type (for instance from `sequence` to `text`) you also have to redo the preprocessing, which is achieved by deleting the HDF5 and JSON files.
 Alternatively you can skip saving the HDF5 and JSON files specifying `--skip_save_processed_input`.

 Splitting between train, validation and test set can be done in several ways.
 This allows for a few possible input data scenarios:

-- one single UTF-8 encoded CSV file is provided (`-data_csv`).
-In this case if the CSV contains a `split` column with values `0` for training, `1` for validation and `2` for test, this split will be used.
+- one single UTF-8 encoded DATASET file is provided (`-dataset`).
+In this case if the DATASET contains a `split` column with values `0` for training, `1` for validation and `2` for test, this split will be used.
 If you want to ignore the split column and perform a random split, use a `force_split` argument in the model definition.
 In the case when there is no split column, a random `70-20-10` split will be performed.
 You can set the percentages and specify if you want stratified sampling in the model definition preprocessing section.

-- you can provide separate UTF-8 encoded train, validation and test CSVs (`--data_train_csv`, `--data_validation_csv`, `--data_test_csv`).
+- you can provide separate UTF-8 encoded training, validation and test sets  (`--training_set`, `--validation_set`, `--test_set`).

-- the HDF5 and JSON file indications specified in the case of a single CSV file apply also in the multiple files case (`--data_train_hdf5`, `--data_validation_hdf5`, `--data_test_hdf5`), with the only difference that you need to specify only one JSON file (`--train_set_metadata_json`) instead of three.
+- the HDF5 and JSON file indications specified in the case of a single DATASET file apply also in the multiple files case, with the only difference that you need to specify only one JSON file (`--train_set_metadata_json`).
 The validation set is optional, but if absent the training wil continue until the end of the training epochs, while when there's a validation set the default behavior is to perform early stopping after the validation measure does not improve for a certain amount of epochs.
 The test set is optional too.

 Other optional arguments are `--output_directory`, `--experiment_name` and `--model name`.
 By default the output directory is `./results`.
 That directory will contain a directory named `[experiment_name]_[model_name]_0` if model name and experiment name are specified.
 If the same combination of experiment and model name is used again, the integer at the end of the name wil be increased.
 If neither of them is specified the directory will be named `run_0`.
 The directory will contain

 - `description.json` - a file containing a description of the training process with all the information to reproduce it.
-- `training_statistics.json` which contains records of all measures and losses for each epoch.
+- `training_statistics.json` - a file containing records of all measures and losses for each epoch.
 - `model` - a directory containing model hyper-parameters, weights, checkpoints and logs (for TensorBoard).
-- `kfold_training_statistics.json` - an optional file that is created when the `--k_fold` parameter is specified.
-This file contains metrics from k-fold cross validation run.
-In addition to the metrics for each fold, there is an `overall` key that shows mean and standard deviation for metrics across all folds.
-- `kfold_split_indicies.json` - this file is present if `--k_fold` parameter is specified and `--skip_save_k_fold_split_indices` is not specified.
-This file contains for each fold the row index values for the training data that creates the training and hold-out test folds.
-These indices can be used to reproduce the fold splits.

 The model definition can be provided either as a string (`--model_definition`) or as YAML file (`--model_definition_file`).
 Details on how to write your model definition are provided in the [Model Definition](#model-definition) section.